SharonIvy/Organisational-API/README.md

       ```

 ## RUNNING TESTS
- Create a test class for running tests in the application.
+ Create a test class for running tests within the application.
   Below is a sample test;

   ```